digitranslab/jumpstart/docs/versioned_docs/version-2.33.0/data-sources/mariadb.md

 ## Troubleshooting tips

-If you are having trouble connecting a MariaDB data source to ToolJet, try the following:
+If you are having trouble connecting a MariaDB data source to JumpStart, try the following:

-- Make sure that your MariaDB server is running and accessible from the ToolJet server.
+- Make sure that your MariaDB server is running and accessible from the JumpStart server.
 - Check the spelling and capitalization of your credentials.
-- Try restarting the ToolJet server.
+- Try restarting the JumpStart server.

-If you are still having trouble, please contact [ToolJet support](mailto:hello@tooljet.com) or ask on [slack](https://tooljet.com/slack) for assistance.
+If you are still having trouble, please contact [JumpStart support](mailto:hello@jumpstart.com) or ask on [slack](https://jumpstart.com/slack) for assistance.